nialldbarber/react-native-nitro-wallet/README.md

 > [!IMPORTANT]
 > It is recommended to first read [Getting Started with Apple Wallet](https://developer.apple.com/wallet/get-started/) to get familiar with the concepts of creating, distributing and updating passes for Apple Wallet

-> _This library assumes you have already a generated pass_, which is generally served to the app via the backend. [passkit-generator](https://www.npmjs.com/package/passkit-generator) is a solid resource for this.
+> _This library assumes you have already a generated pass_, which is generally served to the app via a backend. [passkit-generator](https://www.npmjs.com/package/passkit-generator) is a solid resource for this.

 ## ⚙️ Set up
 ### iOS
 - Follow the [documentation](https://developer.apple.com/help/account/capabilities/create-wallet-identifiers-and-certificates/) on creating a Pass Type ID certificate
-- Open your project in xcode (`open ${YourProjectName}.xcworkspace`)
+- Open your project in xcode - `open ${YourProjectName}.xcworkspace`
 - Go to __Target__ > __Signing & Capabilities__ and click __+ Capability__
-- With the open modal, filter by __Wallet__ and click to add
+- Then filter by "__Wallet__" and click to add
-- You will now have a new Entitlements file: `${YourProjectName}/ios/${YourProject}/${YourProject}.entitlements`.
+- This will generate a new Entitlements file: `${YourProjectName}/ios/${YourProject}/${YourProject}.entitlements`.
 Which will add the following to it:
 ```
 <key>com.apple.developer.pass-type-identifiers</key>
 <array>